 - What happens during group activities?
 Does your child have a lot to say, or do other kids do most of the talking?

 - Does your child have a best friend?

 - Are there any kids your child doesn’t get along with?

 #8: Ask Whether Your Child Has any Behavior Issues

 If the teacher mentions any behavioral issues, ask for details.
 Are there some situations that tend to upset your child and trigger misbehavior more than others?

 - Has another child hit or bitten your child?

 - Has your child behaved aggressively toward any classmates?

-- If any aggressive behaviors have occured, how did the teacher respond?
+- If any aggressive behaviors have occurred, how did the teacher respond?

-- Did the aggressive behavior stop after intervention, or has it persisted?
+- Did the aggressive behavior stop after the intervention, or has it persisted?